 In the development of biofuels, Professor Fei Wen and her team rely on enzymatic catalysis to degrade biomass to sugars, which can be fermented.

 Professor Ralph Yang and his research group synthesize new nanostructured materials for difficult separations by exploiting weak and reversible chemical bonds, such as pi-complexation.
 The group studies new sorbents for removing sulfur from fuels and for CO2 capture as well as materials for hydrogen storage.
+In catalysis, his group has been studying and developing new catalysts for selective catalytic reduction of nitric oxide with ammonia and hydrogen.

 Professor Robert Ziff and his group have developed a kinetic Monte Carlo technique that allows reaction dynamics to be studied efficiently, including the kinetic phase transitions that occur in such systems.
 Ziff and his colleagues apply this to the reactions that take place on an automotive catalytic converter.
 The group also uses percolation models to study such phenomena as flow through porous media, conductivity of composites such as nano-tubules, polymer gelation and growth of the giant component in networked systems.